 Why Do Dogs Circle Before They Lie Down?

 Watching your dog try to find a place to relax can make you dizzy!
 Have you ever wondered why do dogs circle before they lie down?
+It’s time to finally find out.

 Your Dog’s Natural Instincts